LiferayCloud/magnet/examples/wedeploy/README.md

 we deploy -p myproject
 ```

-That's all! now you have your api deployed in the cloud.
+That's all! now you have your API deployed in the cloud.

 ## Have fun

-The following example uses `curl` to request the private api exposed by [Magnet](http://github.com/wedeploy/magnet).
+The following example uses `curl` to request the private API exposed by [Magnet](http://github.com/wedeploy/magnet).

 1. Create an user to test requests to the private path: